 How do I apply for a resident VAT number?

 Before applying for the resident VAT number, one must first consider whether all the substance requirements are satisfied.
-INCO can assist you by going through a checklist and discuss with you your future plans and determine how and at what point your business can get the resident VAT number.
+INCO can assist you by going through a checklist, VAT registration and discuss with you your future plans and determine how and at what point your business can get the resident VAT number.
 The moment when all the conditions are achieved, INCO can send out the request to the Tax Authority and have progress followed by a dedicated company officer.

 How do I apply for a non-resident VAT number?